 If your child is involved in a juvenile justice/delinquency case that means that he or she is accused of breaking the law.
 The court will consider the age of your child, the seriousness of the crime, and the child’s juvenile record, if any.

-The court can order that:
+The court may order that:

 - Your child live with you under court supervision.

-- Your child be put on probation.
+- Your child be placed on probation.

-Parental responsibilities when your child is arrested:
+Parental responsibility when your child is arrested:

 As a parent (or guardian) you have certain legal responsibilities.

 - You may have to pay the victim if the court orders restitution.
 Restitution is money owed to the victim to compensate for losses or damage caused by your child's conduct.
 For example, you may have to pay for the replacement value of stolen items, or for the victim’s medical bills or lost wages.

 - If your child is adjudged a ward of the court, you can also ask the probation officer where to get help and additional resources.
 You can also seek help from your local school district, hospital, or the county mental health department.
 All minors are entitled to legal representation by court appointed attorneys.